 Tension is who you think you should be.
 Relaxation is who you are. – Chinese Proverb

 I have struggled with tight shoulders for many years in kendo.
 Early on, I was likely oblivious to them – noticing them haphazardly after a shiai or keiko had I been stiff, slow, anxious or with an overwhelming desire to “win” or fear of losing.
 During my years in Japan, a teacher and professor, Yokoyama Naoya (横山直也) Sensei, would admonish me with a gentle smile saying “Remove the tension from the shoulders (肩に力を抜いて, katani chikarawo nuite)” when he noticed my tight shoulders during practices.** Then about ten years ago, when the tension and pain in the shoulder, upper back and neck area became more prevalent, I began a journey for relief and healing there.

 Though still a work-in-progress, I have now become more aware of my shoulders and state of mind – and more relaxed there during practices and matches.
 This is largely due to an array of tools and techniques acquired over the years and listed below.
 Some, like deep-tissue self-massage therapy and posture checks, have become indispensable.
-They not only help prevent, reduce or release the tightness in my shoulders, but they have also helped me strike hits with more ease and speed and to hold a more natural, relaxed and ready-to-strike kamae.
+They have not only helped prevent, reduce or release the tightness in my shoulders.
+But they have also helped me to strike hits with more ease and speed and to hold a more natural, relaxed and ready-to-strike kamae.
 My body feels better and more responsive.

 Ways to Relax the Shoulders

 I list off the ways below and expand on some of them later.
 For me, the pressure-related and the passive posture correcting approaches provide immediate physical relief.
 And the mind-related approaches provide relief – that takes some time to notice – when the source of the tension are from thoughts and (my perceptions of and responses to) stressful situations.
 However, the effectiveness of the latter approaches take some time to notice.